Seven Island Circuit

-Flights you (or a travel agent) book: Arrive in Santiago, Chile (SCL) by February 2.
-Continue to Stanley, Falkland Islands (MPN) via Punta Arenas, Chile on February 3 on a once-weekly LAN Airlines flight.
-Depart from Stanley on February 17 to Punta Arenas if you are continuing onto the Antarctic Peninsula expedition, or to Santiago to catch flights homeward.
+Flights you (or a travel agent) book: Arrive in Santiago, Chile (SCL) by February 1.
+Continue to Stanley, Falkland Islands (MPN) via Punta Arenas, Chile on February 2 on the once-weekly LAN Airlines flight.
+Depart Stanley on the once-weekly LAN Airlines flight on February 16 to Punta Arenas for flights home.
+If you are joining the Cheesemans’ Antarctic Peninsula expedition, arrive in Punta Arenas by 4:00pm on February 17.

-Flights we book for you: Flights from Stanley, Falkland Islands to Bleaker Island, Bleaker Island to Sea Lion Island, Sea Lion Island to Pebble Island, Pebble Island to Carcass Island, and Carcass Island to Stanley.
-The cost of these bookings are included in the tour cost.
+Flights we book for you: Flights from Stanley, Falkland Islands to Sea Lion Island, Sea Lion Island to Bleaker Island, Bleaker Island to Pebble Island, Pebble Island to Carcass Island, and Carcass Island to Stanley.
+The cost of these bookings is included in the tour cost.